gmethvin/directory-watcher/README.md

 ## Configuration

-By default, DirectoryWatcher will try to prevent duplicate events (e.g. Windows will emit duplicate modify events when file is changed).
-This is done by creating hash for every file encountered and keeping that hash in memory.
+By default, DirectoryWatcher will try to prevent duplicate events (e.g. Windows will emit duplicate modify events when a file is changed).
+This is done by creating a hash for every file encountered and keeping that hash in memory.
-This might result in slower performance, because library has to calculate the hash of the entire file.
-In addition, some events are not emited, because file was locked by another process when library tried to calculate the hash.
+This might result in slower performance, because the library has to calculate the hash of the entire file.
+In addition, some events may not be emitted if DirectoryWatcher encounters a file that is locked by another process while computing the hash.

-To avoid performance hit (and possible event loss), you can add `application.conf` file in your resource folder and set property `io.methvin.prevent-file-hashing` to `true`.
+To disable hashing, you can set `enableHashing` parameter to `false` when calling `DirectoryWatcher.create`
 ```
-io {
-  methvin {
-    prevent-file-hashing=true
-  }
-}
+DirectoryWatcher watcher = DirectoryWatcher.create(path, listener, false);
 ```

 ## better-files integration (Scala)